Donaim/mxxbuilder/README.md

 Note that mxxbuild does not track for changes in .h files.
 You have to recompile it youself whether such change has happend.
 Exception is "stdafx.h" which is being checked for updates.

+# Features
+- compilation of changed files only
+- async compilation
+- support of "stdafx.h" precompiled header
+- cross platform
+- no install, just download and run
+- no external dependencies, only g++ itself

 # To do
 - [X] Timings and other statistics